 How to Apply for an e-Passport?

 People who are seeking to apply for a fresh e-Passport need to wait for some more days, as India not yet started issuing e-passport for the general public.
 However, the application procedure might be similar procedures like an ordinary passport.
 The applicant needs to fill the application form on the official website of Passport Seva Portal.
 The applicants need to select the location and date of appointment.
 In India, a total of 36 passport offices will issue e-passports to the applicants.
 The period for the issuance of an ePassport will also remain the same.
 Currently, around 20000 Indian diplomats have been using ePassports.
-For more related articles, stay in touch with this website.
+For more related articles, stay in touch with our website.